Loyola University Chicago School of Law: Academics

-There are fourteen major degree programs offered at the School of Law: doctor of jurisprudence (J.D.), master of laws (LL.M.) in either business law, child and family law, health law or tax law.
+There are fourteen major degree programs offered at the School of Law: juris doctor (JD); master of laws (LLM) in either business law, child and family law, health law or tax law.
 Specialized certificates are available in advocacy, child and family law, health law, international law and practice, public interest law, tax law, and transactional law.
 Students may pursue a master of jurisprudence (M.J.) in either business and compliance law, child and family law, health law, global competition, and rule of law for development.
 There are two major doctoral degrees: doctor of juridical sciences in health law and policy (S.J.D.) which is the highest degree any attorney may obtain in the United States and the doctor of laws (D.Law).

 Dual degree programs are offered with the Loyola University Chicago School of Social Work (J.D./M.S.W. and M.J./M.S.W.), Department of Political Science (J.D./M.A.), Graduate School of Education (J.D./M.A. in International Comparative Law and Education) and the Graduate School of Business (J.D./M.B.A.).
 Loyola offers a master of laws and master of jurisprudence in rule of law for development at the University's John Felice Rome Center in Italy.
 Loyola offers seven online degree programs and online certificate programs in school discipline reform and privacy law.
 Additionally, Loyola Chicago Law is known for a significant orientation in public interest and social justice.
 The school's Curt and Linda Rodin Center for Social Justice Fellowship is widely recognized as one of the most prestigious public interest and social justice fellowships of its kind.

-Like most U.S. law schools, Loyola imposes a grade curve to maintain a median GPA of 3.0.
+Loyola has a grading curve to uphold a 3.0 median GPA.

+The total cost of attendance (tuition and fees) in the full-time JD Program for the 2023-2024 academic year is $55,838.
+The total cost of attendance (tuition and fees) in the weekend JD Program for the 2023–2024 academic year is $42,050.